fiskaltrust/rollout-doc/middleware/step-by-step/3-hardware-tse-at-the-main-cash-register-for-several-additional-cash-registers/README.md

 3. the **URL path** specific to this queue and where the cash register will send requests to

 Click one of the available protocol types to automatically generate an appropriate URL.
 You can leave the default values for the URL, unless your setup requires specific settings.

+> **It is important that your queue URL does not use the same port as the URL you used for your SCU in the previous step.**

 ![](../images/queue-config.png)